 When it comes to alcohol, the answer to this question varies from person to person.
 However, it’s on the minds of more and more Americans these days.
-Studies show that over 70% of U.S. citizens report using alcohol, and many of them are drinking more than they think they should.
+Studies show that nearly 70 percent of U.S. citizens1 report using alcohol in the past year, and many of them are drinking more than they think they should.

 Avoiding alcohol completely is one way to address this problem.
-In fact, this is the main goal of modern Alcoholics Anonymous and 30-day substance abuse treatment programs.
+In fact, this is the main goal of Alcoholics Anonymous, and most 30-day substance abuse treatment programs.
 Over the years, these approaches have helped many people, but for others, these methods aren’t the best fit.

 The truth is that lifelong abstinence is just one of many ways to address problem drinking.

 Did you know that there are FDA-approved medications available to help people manage their cravings and drink less often?
 Ever wondered about ways to control your drinking without committing yourself to lifelong abstinence?

 You’re in luck!
 There’s now a different approach called harm reduction.
 Read on to learn why this strategy works better for many people than never touching a drink for the rest of their lives.

 It helps to understand what medical professionals and recovery specialists are talking about when they refer to harm reduction2.
 In short, harm reduction refers to lifestyle changes people make to prevent drinking from negatively affecting their lives.

 For some, this process leads them to eventually quit drinking for good.
 For others, it means managing the amount they drink until they are at lower risk for problems in school, work, and relationships.